 We're ready to change that and work together to improve care!
 This one-of-a-kind course:

-This course will help all provider types work together smoothly so we can improve outcomes and the experience of care for mothers and babies.
+This course will help all provider types work together smoothly so we can improve outcomes and the experience of care for new babies and their families.

 This course is free for all volunteer EMS personnel!
 For a free enrollment, please email jesica@HiveCE.com with: your name, your email, and the name of the organization you volunteer with (Example: Campbell County Volunteer Fire Department).